letsdodigital/letsdodigital.github.io/README.md

 As an author, if you are only making very minor changes, you can merge the PR yourself.

+In regards to `url testing`, unfortunately, some sites do not allow automated testing (you will receive a status code 403).
+To bypass this, please manually check that the url is working, and then add the url to the `allowlistedUrls` array in the `utils/tests/post-render/urls.json` file.

 ## Main Branch

 Once a branch has been merged into main, another GitHub action will run.
 This will: